simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 - You should pass some specific flags to the linker when compiling your application: ``-Wl,-znorelro -Wl,-znoseparate-code`` In the docker, the provided CMakeLists.txt provides them for you when compiling the provided code. ``smpicc`` and friends also add this parameter automatically.
+- If you get error messages complaining about the Dwarf version used, try adding ``-gdwarf-4`` to you CFLAGS and CXXFLAGS.
+  If you find a situation where this flag is needed in ``smpicc``, please report this issue.
 - Also install ``libboost-stacktrace-dev`` to display nice backtraces from the application side (the one from the model-checking side is available in any case, but it contains less details).
 - Mc SimGrid uses the ``ptrace`` system call to spy on the verified application.
 Some versions of Docker forbid the use of this call by